langyilin/mysql/README.md

-# build  and run  mysql container by Initialize script of the sql
+# build  and run  mysql container by initialize script of the sql

 ## build own mysql image